jefferyYu/EMNLP18_codes/ec_lstm_kl_att_topic_other+sentiment_dasts2/README.md

 Note that since the format of [Data for SC] is different from [Data for MLEC], we need to run this as shown above - [Data Preprocessor for changing the data format of SC to be consistent with MLEC].

-### Installation

-This is an ongoing document for MLEC projects.
-I recommend installation following the installation steps via these two links (https://github.sc-corp.net/Snapchat/research-utilities && https://github.sc-corp.net/Snapchat/research-utilities/tree/master/docker).

-For the docker image I use, it can be accessed via gcr.io/research-prototypes/jyu5-emotion, which is based on gcr.io/research-prototypes/jyu5-nlp-base (jyu5-nlp-base is the same as pradeep-nlp-base).
-Here, to further preprocess the twitter data, I also install the following packages by writing the following commands into my docker file:

-- FROM gcr.io/research-prototypes/jyu5-nlp-base

-- RUN conda install gxx_linux-64
-- RUN pip install --upgrade pip
-- RUN pip install ekphrasis
-- RUN pip install ftfy
-- RUN pip install ujson
-- RUN pip install termcolor

-- CMD [ "/bin/bash" ]

 ### Requirements